What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 BBC News has one of the most widespread newsgathering operations in the world and has been called one of its best, as well.
 (It is sometimes known by the affectionate nickname “The Beeb.”)
+The news division had about 8,400 total staffers in 2014, when it announced it would cut about 220 positions.
 It has developed a reputation particularly for its foreign reporting.

 In 2013, the BBC announced plans to turn its video-on-demand service, the BBC iPlayer, into essentially a full network of the broadcaster.
 It relaunched the iPlayer in 2014.
 It also produces a short-form video series to appear in sponsored Twitter streams.

 The BBC launched the Digital Media Initiative in 2008 to develop an in-house desktop-based production tool for video and audio recording and editing.
 It scrapped the plan in 2013 after spending £98 million on it, calling it a failure.